 Guest Appearance read: “The Regent’s Canal is a hairline fracture along London’s x-axis; a thin fissure in a valley of brick, glass and stone.
 It’s a landscape you descend into where turbid waters pool rather than flow.
 An obstinate geographical fact, the canal-scape has recently been reimagined as a footpath, cycleway and running track, as nature reserve, boat park and estate agent’s wet dream.
 Most of us are drawn to water and, in a city, even a shallow concrete channel, a mere moat, can have irresistible appeal.
 We have learned to call the canal ‘the Cut.’
 It’s a name that expresses its slim shape, its depth, its certain tang.
 It also invokes the past.
 This industrial gash, this wet wound, was sliced into the earth by hand.
 It may have more in common with a pond than a river, but the water’s character is mobile.
 Sometimes the Cut is stretched out smooth and tight, a high-sheen sheet of smoked glass; other times it is sharply crumpled; others gently ribbed and ruffed. it’s moulded into shade and shape by the weather and the creatures and boats that move through it.
 It is a chameleon, a waterway with what Ted Hughes might call a ‘picture-skin,’ one that absorbs and reflects back all that is around and above it.
 The landscape surprises…it’s such a shape-shifter.
 A Jekyll and Hyde.
 A fixed line that is grim in places, inviting in others, slipping from hostile to benign, from romantic to weird, and back.
 All cities need something like it, something old and imperfect, littered but alive, an attractor of strange fowl and folk.
 The Cut is another volatile place then…” from Adrift by Helen Babbs

-The Regent’s Canal – Little Venice to Camden walk takes place at 2.30 pm on the following Sundays: January 5, April 12, June 21, August 2 and September 6.
+Regent’s Canal – Little Venice to Camden takes place at 2.30 pm on Sunday, December 4.

 The meeting point for the Regent’s Canal – Little Venice to Camden walk is just outside the exit of Warwick Avenue Tube.